BMurp/music_modeling_capstone/README.md

 For Free Music Archive Data
 For utilizing the pre-pepped data from here: https://nbviewer.org/github/mdeff/fma/blob/outputs/usage.ipynb the utils.py file was copied to  `fma_modules` directory.
-Currently only the load function is used so all others are commented out.
+Currently only the load function is used so all others are commented out. `test_notebook.ipynb` has an example of loading this data.

 # Development Workflow
 A Continuous Integration workflow featuring relatively frequent branches and pull request is proposed so as to all be able to commit our own work while getting a chance to review and build off eachothers work.